exaile/exaile/doc/user/faq.rst

 correct GStreamer plugins installed.

 .. note:: For Linux users, you may find that other GStreamer programs can
-          play specific file type, but Exaile cannot.
+          play a specific file type, but Exaile cannot.
 Check to make sure that the correct plugins are installed for GStreamer 1.x, as other players may be using GStreamer 0.10 instead.